 In the following languagesEnglish

-‘Who’s afraid of the Big Bad Bruce?
-Balliol Scots and ‘English Scots’ during the Second Scottish War of Independence’, in England’s Wars 1272 – 1399: The Soldier Experience, ed.
-A. Bell and A. Curry (Woodbridge: The Boydell Press, 2011) (forthcoming).
+• ‘Who’s afraid of the Big Bad Bruce?
+Balliol Scots and ‘English Scots’ during the Second Scottish War of Independence’, in The Soldier Experience in the Fourteenth Century, ed.
+A. Bell and A. Curry (Woodbridge: The Boydell Press, 2011), pp. 129-44.